-In all physical crash tests, dummies are used to measure the forces and likely injuries a driver, passenger or vulnerable road user such as a pedestrian or cyclist may sustain during a crash.
-The data gathered from the dummies is assessed, along with an inspection of physical vehicle deformation, on-board hazards and performance of in-build restraint systems, and scored determined for each respective crash test.
+In all physical crash tests, dummies are used to measure the forces and likely injuries a driver, passenger or vulnerable road user - such as a pedestrian or cyclist - may sustain during a crash.
+The data gathered from the dummies is assessed, along with an inspection of physical vehicle deformation, on-board hazards and performance of in-built restraint systems, and scores determined for each respective crash test.

 Explore the following seven physical crash tests conducted from 2020…

 Frontal Offset Test

-The frontal offset test simulates a head-on crash - hitting another car of the same mass travelling at the same speed.
+The frontal offset (MPDB) test simulates a head-on crash with another vehicle of similar mass travelling at the same speed.

-40% of the car, on the driver’s side, makes contact with a crushable aluminium barrier at 64km/h.
-The test car has two adult dummies in the front – a THOR dummy in the driverʼs seat and a Hybrid III 50th percentile dummy in the passengerʼs seat – and two child dummies – representing a 10 year and a 6 year old – both in appropriate child restraints.
+The test vehicle has two adult dummies in the front – a THOR dummy in the driverʼs seat and a Hybrid III 50th percentile dummy in the passengerʼs seat – and two child dummies – representing a 6 year and a 10 year old – seated in appropriate child restraints in the rear.

 Full Width Frontal Test

-The full width test simulates a head-on crash with another car of the same mass travelling at the same speed, as well as impacts with rigid structures.
+The full width frontal test simulates a head-on crash with another car of the same mass travelling at the same speed, as well as impacts with rigid structures.

 Conducted at 50km/h, the full width of the vehicle front makes contact with a solid wall with no deformable barrier.
-The test vehicle is occupied by two small (5th percentile) adult female dummies – one as the driver, and one in the rear outboard seating position.
-This test has been introduced to encourage vehicle brands to offer seat belt pre-tensioners and load limiters for front and rear seat occupants.
+The test vehicle is occupied by two small (5th percentile) adult female dummies – one as the driver, and one as a rear seat passenger.
+This test is used to encourage vehicle brands to include enhanced restraints, including seat belt pre-tensioners and load limiters, for smaller statured and rear seat occupants.

 Side Impact Test

-The side impact test simulates two cars colliding at a 90 degree angle (commonly referred to as a T-Bone collision).
+The side impact (MDB) test simulates two cars colliding at a 90 degree angle (commonly referred to as a T-Bone collision).